intjelic/python-sfml/doc/source/index.rst

 SFML2 for Python
 ================
-This is version |version| of the unofficial python binding for `SFML2 <http://www.sfml-dev.org/>`_ released under the `LGPLv3 <http://www.gnu.org/copyleft/lgpl.html>`_ license.
+This is version |version| of the unofficial python bindings for `SFML2 <http://www.sfml-dev.org/>`_ released under the `LGPLv3 <http://www.gnu.org/copyleft/lgpl.html>`_ license.

-A python binding really is the perfect way to sketch a software using SFML.
+Python bindings really are the perfect way to sketch software using SFML.

 By combining the strength of SFML with the ease of the python language, we can provide an amazing tool to quickly build multimedia software.

 .. note ::

-        So far, this binding has only been tested thoroughly on Linux, though minimal testing has been done on Windows.
+        So far, these bindings have only been tested thoroughly on Linux, though minimal testing has been done on Windows.

 .. toctree::